Exercise 1.1#

 Let the input voltage \(u\) be the control signal and \(\theta\) be the output.

-Write a differential equation that relates \(u\) and \(\theta\) (the inductance \(L_a\) can be neglected).
+Write a differential equation that relates \(u\) and \(\theta\) (the inductance \(L_a\) can be neglected) in the Laplace domain.

 Determine the transfer function between the input and the output.